 Most people don’t tackle DIY auto tinting because they love to apply window film.
 They do it to save money.
 Unfortunately, this almost always backfires because DIY window film projects are obvious.
 The bubbles that form, the peeling, the flaking, the crummy aesthetics, and the excess condensation all wind up sending DIY auto tinters to the professionals to get the job done right.

-If you are researching how to apply your own car window tint, we ask that you review these 7 reasons to avoid DIY auto tinting.
+If you are researching how to apply your own car window tint, we ask that you review these seven reasons to avoid DIY auto tinting.

 Avoid These 7 Major DIY Auto Tinting Snafus

-Yes, we are professionals who make a living applying tinted and decorative films for cars and buildings, but that is also why we know applying auto tinting takes high-quality products, time, expertise, and serious attention to detail.
+Yes, we are professionals who make a living applying tinted and decorative films for cars and buildings.
+That is also why we know applying auto tinting takes high-quality products, time, expertise, and serious attention to detail.

 Scratching, etching, breaking or damaging your car windows